ZeusXuan/ParallelComputing/README.md

 - http://15418.courses.cs.cmu.edu/spring2016/lectures
 - https://gfxcourses.stanford.edu/cs149/fall22

 By the way, why do I choose to write?
-Just as Prof. Kayvon said "because writing is a way many good architects and systems designers force themselves to think (explaining clearly and thinking clearly are highly correlated!)"
+Just as it said "because writing is a way many good architects and systems designers force themselves to think (explaining clearly and thinking clearly are highly correlated!)"